 A Little More Difficult Than Expected?

-In that case, you can always consider buying a loom for beginners rather than making on yourself.
+Or consider buying a loom for beginners.
 It might be a little more expensive, but at least you will know you have a quality loom and it will save you the hustle.